blinxen/blinools/README.md

 The configuration file uses the TOML format and can be configured using:

 - a global configuration file located at `$XDG_CONFIG_HOME/blinools/blinools.toml` or `$HOME/.config/blinools/blinools.toml` if `$XDG_CONFIG_HOME` is not defined
+- a `blinools.toml` in the current working directory if it exists
-- the `-c`/`--config` flag, available on every command
+- the `-c` / `--config` flag, available on every command, which is read instead of the `blinools.toml` in the current working directory

 ```bash
 blinools --config ./my-sandbox.toml sandbox create
 ```

+The order in which they are loaded is global -> project, where the project configuration is the file passed with `-c` / `--config` or, when the flag is not passed, the `blinools.toml` in the current working directory.
-The order in which they are loaded is global -> `--config` flag.
-The two are merged **per key**, so the flag file only overrides the keys it actually sets and inherits everything else from the global file.
-That includes `shares`: a project configuration that does not mention `shares` still gets the global ones.
-Write `shares = []` to say "no shares at all".
+The two are merged **per key**, so the project file only overrides the keys it actually sets and inherits everything else from the global file.

+`shares` is the exception, because arrays are replaced instead of merged: the project file's `shares` are the whole list and the global ones are dropped, so a project file that does not mention `shares` gets none at all.
+Set `inherit_shares = true` to get the global shares as well, layered underneath the project file's ones.
+A share that both files define under the same name is taken from the project file as a whole. `inherit_shares` is itself a normal key, so the global file can set it and the project file can override it.
+Without a project configuration there is nothing to inherit from and the global `shares` always apply, whatever `inherit_shares` says.

+Shares therefore layer up as global -> project configuration -> `--share`, each layer replacing a share of the same name entirely.

 Currently the only config section is `[sandbox]`, used by the [`sandbox`](#blinools-sandbox) command: